Courses

 PSYC 252(F, S) LEC Clinical Psychology

-A study of the phenomenology, etiology, and treatment of psychopathology: depression, bipolar disorder, the schizophrenias, anxiety disorders, personality disorders, eating disorders, substance use disorders, and other health-related issues.
-The course emphasizes an integrative approach which analyzes theories and research from psychological, biological, interpersonal, and sociocultural perspectives. [ more ]
+A study of the diagnosis, etiology, and treatment of psychopathology: depression, bipolar disorder, the schizophrenias, anxiety disorders, personality disorders, eating disorders, and others.
+The course emphasizes an integrative approach which analyzes theories and research from psychological, biological, interpersonal, and sociocultural perspectives.
+We will also consider prevention efforts, as well as the interface between clinical psychology and the legal system. [ more ]

 PHLH 255 SEM Research Methods in Public Health